vimalselvarajan/Hastest-SPI-DAC-and-Power-Control/README.md

 - Interval-based scanning for DAQ970A
 - Power supply control for Keysight E36234A, E36312A, and N5748A

+## Project Structure

+datasheets/: Contains the data sheets for required hardware

 ## Prerequisites

 - Python 3.x